lxy2304/PolyglotDB/docs/source/getting_started.rst

       │   │   │   └── *
       │   │   └── meta
       │   │       └── *
+      ├── your scripts and data should go here

+4. **Stopping the Docker Containers:**

-4. To stop the Docker containers, first exit the `polyglotdb` shell by running:
+   To stop the Docker containers, first exit the `polyglotdb` shell by running:

    .. code:: bash